On the Adversarial Convex Body Chasing Problem: Algorithmic Solution

-Corollary~\ref{cor:U0 bound corollary} implies, with a discretization scheme $\delta_{\X} = \{\delta_{\X,t}\}_{t=0}^T$, the worst case performance of the Player only decreases $\mathcal{E}(\delta_{\X})$ comparing with the optimal performance computed from the original value function.
-Furthermore, the performance drop diminishes as the discretization sizes $\delta_{\X,t}$ approaches zero at all timestep.
+\begin{proof} See Appendix~\ref{appdx:approximation-theorem}. \end{proof} Corollary~\ref{cor:U0 bound corollary} implies that with a proper discretization scheme $\delta_{\X}$, the Player's performance computed using the discretized value functions decreases by at most $\varepsilon (\delta_{\X})$ compared to the optimal performance $\opponentV_0~(\nodeset, \Q)$.
+Furthermore, the performance drop diminishes as the discretization sizes $\delta_{\X,t}$ approaches zero.
+Given a desired performance bound $\varepsilon$, one discretization scheme that achieves the desired performance is given by